carlincb/Work_Day_Scheduler/README.md

 ## Description

 - What was my motivation?
-I needed to create a calendar application that allows a user to save events for each hour during the work day.
+I needed to create a calendar application that allowed a user to save events for each hour during the work day.
 I needed to display my knowledge of jQuery, Momentum.js, Font Awesome, and Bootstrap.
 - Why did I build this project?
 I built this project to better understand how to implement Momentum.js and third-party APIs.
 I also needed practice using jQuery, Font Awesome, and Bootstrap.
 - What problem does it solve?
 This project creates a calendar for a standard work day that saves events.
 - What did I learn?
 I learned about Momentum.js, jQuery, Bootstrap, and Font Awesome.